rsaikali/tensorflow-classifier-mqtt/README.md

 Training part will use Tensorflow 2, but classifying part will only use Tensorflow Lite (to be embedded in a RaspberryPi).

 ## How to use it?

-> First of all I'm pretty new to this Tensorflow and machine learning things, so my model and settings will maybe need optimizations and changes.
-> But it works as it is for my small 'garage door' use case so I share it with you here.
-Don't hesitate to open comments and issues on how to improve things.

 ### Preparing your datasets